How to Find the Right Pet

 - Avoid sellers who want to meet in a public place for the sale, demand cash, says he or she is acting as an “agent” for a breeder, or sells puppies before they are 8 weeks old.

 As with dogs, it is important to do a little research when in the market for a pedigreed cat.
 The Cat Fancier’s Association, a registry of pedigreed cats, offers cat breeder referral services that can help you find a reputable breeder.
+The International Cat Association also offers search services and tips for purchasing a kitten.
 As with dog breeders, a good cat breeder will also be open about how they raise their animals, happy to answer questions, will provide documentation from veterinarians and will want to enter into a written agreement with a purchaser.

-If you decide to adopt a shelter pet is right for you, fantastic!
+If your client decides adopting a shelter animal is right for them, fantastic!
 However, walking into a shelter with so many needy animals can be overwhelming.
-Help prepare with these tips for adopting cats and dogs from a shelter or rescue group:
+Help them prepare with these tips for adopting cats and dogs:

 - Research ahead of time:Visit the shelter’s website or social media accounts.
 They often post pictures and profiles of available animals.
 Give them a call to talk to the caretakers themselves about what kind of pet you’re interested in.